Nits227/vismun.github.io/README.md

 # School Event Registration Portal

-A comprehensive, responsive web application for managing school event registrations with modern UI/UX design and full authentication system.
+Hello everyone this is a comprehensive, responsive web application for managing school event registrations with modern UI/UX design and full authentication system.

 ## 🚀 Features